wadeKeith/Awesome-Embodied-AI/README.md

 Thank you to all the authors for their contributions to the project.

-Cheng Yin, Nengyu Wang, Yimeng Wang, Chenyu Yang, Zhiwen Hu, Yunxiang Mi, Weichen Lin.
+Cheng Yin, Chenyu Yang, Zhiwen Hu, Yunxiang Mi, Weichen Lin.

 # **Table of Contents**